Manifesto Ikacode

 Data sovereignty

-In my opinion, protecting and respecting your users⋅trices’ data should not be limited to making your site compliant with the GDPR (General Data Protection Regulation).
+Protecting and respecting your users’ data should not be limited to making your site compliant with the GDPR (General Data Protection Regulation).

 Today, the majority of websites use tools that collect data on their visitors, which will then be used for advertising purposes, for example.